otoolep/questdb.io/website/blog/2020-05-12-interesting-things-we-learned-about-sums.md

 ---
-title: Improving aggregation accuracy without performance loss
+title: Interesting things we learned about sums
 author: Tancrede Collard
 ---

 ![alt-text](assets/road-runner.png)

 In the world of databases, benchmarking performance has always been the hottest topic.
 Who is faster for data ingestion and queries?[About a month ago](https://www.questdb.io/blog/2020/04/02/using-simd-to-aggregate-billions-of-rows-per-second) we announced a new release with SIMD aggregations on [HackerNews](https://news.ycombinator.com/item?id=22803504) and [Reddit](https://www.reddit.com/r/programming/comments/fwlk0k/questdb_using_simd_to_aggregate_billions_of/).
 Fast.
 But were those results accurate too?

 Speed is not everything.
-Some of the feedback we have received pointed us toward accuracy of our results.
-This is something typically overlooked in the space, but our sums were  "naive".
+Some of the feedback we have received pointed us toward the accuracy of our results.
+This is something typically overlooked in the space, but our sums turned out to be "naive".
 By compounding a very small error over and over through a set of operations, it can eventually become signifiant enough for people to start worrying about it.

-There is a trade-off between speed and accuracy.
-But we wanted to see if we could be the first to actually include an accurate summation algo (such as "Kahan" and "Neumaier" compensated summation) without a loss in performance.
-We eventually managed to do so, and hope this advance can benefit the community.
+We then went on to include an accurate summation algo (such as "Kahan" and "Neumaier" compensated sums).
+Now that we're doing the sums accurately, we wanted to see how it affected performance.
+There is typically a trade-off between speed and accuracy.
+However, by extracting even more performance out of QuestDB (see below how we did this), we managed to compute accurate sums as fast as naive ones!
+We benched QuestDB versus Clickhouse for accurate sums on a billion row dataset, and we are nearly as twice as fast.

 With its latest
 [release 4.2.1](https://github.com/questdb/questdb/releases/tag/4.2.1), QuestDB